timvideos/getting-started/Ideas.md

  * [**gstreamer** Tasks](https://github.com/timvideos/getting-started/issues?labels=gstreamer)

-While flumotion was **not** originally developed for TimVideos.us, it is used heavily by gst-switch for doing video mixing and heavily by flumotion to do the heavy lifting of media processing.
+While gstreamer was **not** originally developed for TimVideos.us, it is used heavily by gst-switch for doing video mixing and heavily by flumotion to do the heavy lifting of media processing.
 For this reason we will have numerous ideas on how to improve the platform for our usecase.